brunm1/realtime_visualization_gateleen/gapa-process/README.md

 ## filter
 Controls which records are used to generate the diagram.
 Eg. status information, pings, etc. could be ignored to keep the diagram readable.

+The filters are defined as JSONObjects.
+The attribute "type" is required and defines what kind of filter it is.
+The other attributes are specified by the schema of the type.

+The schemas are located in src/main/resources.
+Examples of each test type (which are also used for the unit tests) are in src/test/resources.

 ## interfaces

 ## reader